 Russ built this beautiful DIY Flight Sim Pod for his cross-country flights that he shares on his Facebook fan page.
 He modified the large Flight Sim Pod frame to fit in a small corner of his house.
 Note the auxiliary monitor for the instruments and the trim wheel.

 Read more about Russ's home flight sim at this blog post and don't miss the video tour and additional pictures.

 Great work, Russ !
+I'm glad to see the Pod is a versatile solution for flight sim cockpit builders.
 Thank you for sharing your flight sim experiences online !

 Look at this astounding DIY Triple Screen Flight Simulator that Vince built with additional Saitek switch panels and a 4th monitor for the instruments!

 From Vince: "The plans of your DIY Triple Screen Flight Sim are awesome!
 I want to share this photo.
 I modified the centre frame to incorporate the gauges monitor.
 Great project, Thanks."